Amitcoco/My-Relational-Net/README.md

-# My Internal Net - Interactive Concept Map
+# My Relational Net - Interactive Concept Map

 An interactive 2D concept map that visualizes the interconnected themes from design, animation, interaction, and personal life.
 Built with visual and emotional logic rather than taxonomic organization.